Go COMO

 Go COMO, formerly Columbia Transit, is a city-owned public bus system that serves the city of Columbia, Missouri.
 The system operates Monday through Saturday, except on major holidays.
-Services include fixed-route services, bookings for para-transit shuttles for the disabled, a system of commuter shuttles for students and employees of the University of Missouri, and hotel shuttles (known as the "Spirit Shuttle") during MU football games.
-In fiscal year 2009, 2,007,263 rides were logged along the system's six fixed routes and University of Missouri Shuttle routes, while the latest available records show 27,000 rides logged aboard the para-transit service.
+Services include fixed-route services, bookings for paratransit shuttles for the disabled, a system of commuter shuttles for students and employees of the University of Missouri, and hotel shuttles (known as the "Spirit Shuttle") during MU football games.
+In fiscal year 2009, a total of 2,007,263 rides were logged along the system's six fixed routes and University of Missouri Shuttle routes, while the latest available records show 27,000 rides logged aboard the paratransit service.

 History

-The system was formerly operated by the Columbia Municipal Bus Lines Company from 1945 to 1965.
-On September 10, 1965, after the company went out of business, the city of Columbia took over the operation of the system.
-Originally it had ten orbital routes, in addition to the university routes for students and staff.
-In 1982, the Wabash Station in downtown Columbia (built in 1910 as a rail depot) became the system's central transfer point.
-Since then, the station has been expanded and renovated.
-Beginning in the early 1970s, the system has undergone many changes and serves citizens and students in a variety of ways.
-Ridership levels have varied throughout the system's history, and have increased during recent years.
-Current ridership is at record levels.

 Columbia Transit officially changed its name to Go COMO.
 In June 2019 Go COMO switched to a fixed-route system with six fixed routes and the historical Wabash Station as the hub.

 Routes

 The main connector routes, 1 Black and 2 Gold, have frequent service and are joined to by feeder routes which run less often, generally circulating in residential neighborhoods.